Last Updated on August 2, 2019

 - Sacroiliac Joint Injury

 CBC should be obtained to rule out systemic infection.
 Counts are generally norma.
 Urinalysis is be performed to rule out an etiology of a urinary tract infection or prostatitis.

-Blood culture can be done in febrile patients but are often negative.
+A blood culture can be done in febrile patients but are often negative.

 In early osteitis pubis, x-rays do not have any finding.
-Widening of the pubic symphysis may be seen on anteroposterior view after few weeks.
+Widening of the pubic symphysis may be seen on anteroposterior view after a few weeks.

 Sclerosis and osteolysis occur in later stages.

-Erosions if visible point to osteomyelitis.
+Erosions if the visible point to osteomyelitis.

 Bone Scanning, SPECT

-These helps to distinguish between muscle, tendon, periosteal, and bony lesions.
+This helps to distinguish between muscle, tendon, periosteal, and bony lesions.

 Treatment of Osteitits Pubis